go-masonry/mortar/README.md

 </p>

 Mortar is a GO framework/library for building gRPC (and REST) web services.
-Mortar has out-of-the-box support for configuration, application metrics, logging, tracing, profiling and much more.
+Mortar has out-of-the-box support for configuration, application metrics, logging, tracing, profiling, dependency injection and more.
 While it comes with predefined defaults Mortar gives you total control to fully customize it.

+## Demo

+Clone this [demo](http://github.com/go-masonry/mortar-demo) repository and play around.

+When you done, read the [documentation](https://github.com/go-masonry/tutorial) or create your own service with some templates found [here](https://github.com/go-masonry/scaffolds).

 ## Features